mwiesenberger/simplesimdb/README.md

 ### Diagnostics

 Sometimes, for very large simulations, we want to run post-processing diagnostics that is also written in another language.
 This post-processing takes the form of `./diag output.nc diag_output.nc`

-In order to integrate well with our `Manger` class we suggest to keep simulation data and diagnostics data in separate folders (for example "data" and "diag").
-Create a second Manager on the "diag" folder and make the `execute.sh` script (i) ignore the input and restart files and (ii) in the output file replace the "diag" folder with the original "data" folder and use that one as input:
+In order to integrate well with our `Manager` class we suggest to keep simulation data and diagnostics data in separate folders (for example "data" and "diag").
+Then, create a second Manager on the "diag" folder and make the `execute.sh` script (i) ignore the input and restart files and (ii) in the output file replace the "diag" folder with the original "data" folder and use that one as input:

 ```bash
 ### diag.sh ###